berehovskyi/apex-stream/docs/Collectors/Collector.md

 ### Grouping By Map<Long, ?> Collectors
 ##### `static groupingByLong(IToLongFunction classifier)`

-Returns a `Collector` that performs grouping operation according to the `classifier`, and returns the results in a `Map<Long, List<Object>>`. <p>The result container values type can be casted to a specific type using Collector.cast.</p>
+Returns a `Collector` that performs grouping operation according to the `classifier`, and returns the results in a `Map<Long, List<Object>>`. <p>The result container values type can be cast to a specific type using Collector.cast.</p>

 ###### Parameters
 |Param|Description|